Municipal Land Use Laws

 The Town of Watson partnered with the Lewis County Planning & Community Development Department to land a $90,000 NYS DOS Smart Growth Grant to update their Zoning & Subdivision Laws.
 LaBella Associates will be working with the Town’s Zoning Advisory Committee to update the laws.
 The Committee began meeting in June 2024.

 The Town of Greig partnered with the Lewis County Planning & Community Development Department to secure at $58,258 NYS DEC Adirondack Smart Growth Grant to create the Town’s first Comprehensive Plan.
-This project will have more updates coming soon.
+This project kicked off in December 2024 and is on track to be adopted by Q2 2026.

 Lewis County Comprehensive Plan